Master of Arts degree with a major in Sociology

 The need for this analysis is particularly imperative in light of recent efforts by the Trump administration to bureaucratically and legislatively eviscerate regulations designed to protect human and ecological health that will magnify dangers caused by increasing global temperatures and subsequent extreme weather events like hurricanes, floods, and wildfires.
 Further, Trump Administration policies designed to increasingly criminalize and incarcerate already marginalized communities will exacerbate their vulnerabilities to the effects of climate change.

 Veit, John L., "How anthropogenic climate change exacerbates vulnerability in prison communities; a critical environmental justice analysis" (2018).
-HSU theses and projects.
+Cal Poly Humboldt theses and projects.
 205.